DoctorKhan/The-Social-Game-Book/docs/chapter-5-rites-of-passage.md

+# Chapter 6: Rites Of Passage

-# Chapter 5: Evidence File #2: The Perpetual Adolescence Mystery
+### Chapter 5: The Purpose of Passage

 Evidence from our own biology reveals a startling paradox.
 Humans are a profoundly **neotenous** species; we retain the physical and psychological traits of juveniles—curiosity, flexibility, a long learning period—well into adulthood.
 Biologically, we are designed to be perpetual adolescents.